RL4M/MRM-pytorch/README.md

 #### 2.1 Data preparation for pre-training
 - We use MIMIC-CXR-JPG for pre-training.
 You can acquire more information about this dataset at [Johnson et al. MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/).
 - The dataset directory specified in [run.sh](/run.sh) includes the MIMIC-CXR-JPG dataset and you need to prepare a file "training.csv" and put it into the dataset directory.
-- The file "training.csv" includes two columns  "image_path" and "report_content" for each line, corresponding to 1. the path to an image, 2. the text of the corresponding report.
+- The file "training.csv" includes two columns  "image_path" and "report_content" for each line, corresponding to 1. the path to an image, 2. the text of the corresponding report, which should be organized as follows:

+      image_path,report_content
+      /path/to/img1.jpg,FINAL REPORT  EXAMINATION: ...
+      /path/to/img2.jpg,FINAL REPORT  CHEST: ...
+      ...,...

 #### 2.2 Start pre-training
-- Download the pre-trained weights of [MAE](https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_base.pth) and set "resume" to the path of pre-trained weights in [run.sh](/run.sh).
+- Download the pre-trained weights of [MAE](https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_base.pth) and set "resume" to the path of pre-trained weights in [run.sh](run.sh).
-- Set the data path, GPU IDs, batch size, output directory, and other parameters in [run.sh](/run.sh).
+- Set the data path, GPU IDs, batch size, output directory, and other parameters in [run.sh](run.sh).

 - Start training by running